 If your initial enrollment starts during an enrollment cycle, you will instead be required to complete two hours of CE per month until the end of the enrollment year and one two-hour ethics course.
 When your next enrollment cycle begins you will return to the standard requirements.

 Once you’ve passed the exam, you can now freely represent taxpayers in front of the IRS!
 As an EA there are typically three levels at which you can earn a salary: entry-level, mid-level, and senior.
-According to Payscale, entry-level Enrolled Agents tend to make between $28,000 to $61,000.
+Entry-level Enrolled Agents tend to make between $28,000 to $61,000.
 Mid-level employees can expect a salary between $32,000 and $74,000.
 Finally, senior Enrolled Agents can expect to make between $66,000 and $127,000 annually.

 Entry-level Enrolled Agents will mainly be expected to work as tax practitioners.
 They will be expect to prepare tax returns for businesses and individuals.
 Mid-level employees will be asked to follow up tax invoices, prepare bank reconciliations, provide information to auditors, and more.
 Finally, senior Enrolled Agents will be asked to do all of the above and team up with other departments to hash out tax issues.